 Children learn how to look after themselves and their home and become familiar with concepts such as teamwork and the discipline of routine.
-Sharing out the housework has the added bonus that it saves you time and stress too.
+Household chores can also be a way to improve self-worth and encourage independence for the future.

 - Use a set of tags to give step-by-step instructions for cleaning different rooms in the house.

 - Label a tag with the name of each child and list the chores they need to complete that day/week.

 - List the jobs you want completing on separate tags.
 Let each child pick a tag out of a hat to find out what their task is.

 Building good habits from an early age always makes things easier in the long run.
 Children as young as 2 years old can pick up their own toys, put dirty clothes in a washing basket and wield a duster.

 Turning tasks into a game always makes things more fun.
 Turn the radio up and dance while hoovering, shout out colour names when sorting laundry or let kids compete to be the first to tidy their room (to your standard!).

 This will naturally depend on your child’s age and developmental level.
 You’ll find plenty of guides online but you’re the best judge of what your child’s ready for.
 Watering plants is always a favourite in our house.
 Who doesn’t like pouring water!
 Build up gradually to the more difficult tasks so they don’t get frustrated if they can’t complete the task independently.
 Our Pinterest Household Chores board has lots of ideas for age-appropriate chores.

 Set a good example by making sure that everyone helps out – in an age-appropriate way.
 If you child is old enough, involve them in a family discussion to decide who should do what around the house.
 Offer options so that children can choose the jobs they prefer.
 If no-one wants to do a particular task (such as cleaning the toilet!), use a rota system so that everyone takes a turn.